BLavery/STM32F030F4P6-Arduino/README.md

 <img align="right" src="P1070121.JPG">
 1. You must install the STM32 core (official) board support from here: https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls
    If you have an earlier version than 1.4, then upgrade it to 1.4.
+(1.4 is current as at this date 7 Nov.)

 2. Find your install location for the STM32 package (mine on Mint was /opt/Arduino1.8.5/portable/packages/STM32/hardware/STM32/1.4.0/